kerrishotts/cordova-plugin-donky-push/README.md

 ### replaceRegistrationDetails()

-Replaces registered user and device details
+Replaces registered user and device details.

+Note: this can only be called to register a new user; passing in the userId of an existing user will raise an error.
+To update registration details to an existing user, use `updateUserDetails()`.

     cordova.plugins.donky.replaceRegistrationDetails(success, error, userDetails, deviceDetails);